 Why use a puppy weight calculator?
-The simple answer is, it helps to predict how much your cute little puppy will weigh as an adult dog.
+The simple answer is to predict how much your cute little puppy may weigh as an adult dog.
 Apart from the fact that it'll help you plan and prepare better, aren't you just a little bit curious of how big the little guy's gonna get?

-The answer is they can be, but it depends on the formula used and the growth rate of the puppy.
-All puppies grow at different rates; however, breed size is a good indicator of how much weight they'll gain and how quickly.
+All puppies grow at different rates; however, breed size is a reliable indicator of how much weight they'll gain and how quickly.

-Typically dog breeds are split into five categories by size.
-These are; toy, small, medium, large, and giant.
+Typically, dog breeds are split into five categories by size: toy, small, medium, large, and giant.
 It's not an exact science, and many breeds will have some overlap.
-However, in general, the smaller the breed size, the quicker they grow, and the sooner they'll reach maturity.
-The bigger breeds mature slower and don't reach maturity until much later.

 Puppy Weight Calculator